dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 }
 ```

+The possible values for the location can be found using `az account list-locations -o table`.

-- Update the AppHost code to use the Application Insights resource, and reference it from each project:
+- Update the app host code to use the Application Insights resource, and reference it from each project:

 ``` csharp